This article is a companion piece to this video

 Important Things to Consider When Petitioning the BMV for a License Suspension

-- In the letter to the BMV, encourage them to thoroughly review all the documents attached to your request, but never encourage them to suspend a license.
+- In the letter to the BMV, encourage the BMV to thoroughly review all the documents attached to your request, but never encourage them to suspend a license.

 - Send a copy of the request to the tortfeasor – it may prompt them to contact you to pay the claim.